rust-gamedev/rust-gamedev.github.io/content/news/030/index.md

   hole goes.
 - Evaluate the library ecosystem of Rust thoroughly before using it for a project that requires somewhat exotic functionality.
-- Rust forces you to care about the details, regardless whether you want to.
+- Rust forces you to care about the details, regardless of whether you want to.

 The remainder of the article goes into depth on these three points.